 Which Style of yoga is right for you?

+Be guided through beautiful flows with a strong focus on mind-body movement and explore yoga not only in its traditional sense, but also through the lens of qi gong and teachings from Traditional Chinese Medicine, making this class a truly unique experience.
 This style of yoga will bring some heat and energy, but will also incorporate breath work and guided meditations so you leave feeling completely in balance.

 A still and peaceful practise with long holds and no muscular effort which allow the connective tissue around the joints to be safely stretched.

 Yin yoga targets specific meridian lines in the body.
 According to Traditional Chinese Medicine, these meridian lines are energy channels and it is via these energy channels which chi flows.
 Chi is often described as our vital essence, or our energy, which link spirit, mind and body.
 During this class Abbie will often include elements from qi gong and acupressure to truly enhance the experience.